bilke/Craft-Docs/source/overview/routing.rst

 * What should the URI look like?
 * Which template should get loaded?

 The first setting comes with a few “tokens”.
 When you click on one, it will get inserted into the URI setting.
 Those tokens represent sub-patterns that the URI must match.
-For example, the “year” token represent four consecutive digits.
+For example, the “year” token represents four consecutive digits.

 Going with our example earlier, you wanted to match URIs that look like “blog/archive/2012”, you would type “blog/archive/” into the URI field, and then click the “year” token.
 Then enter the path to the template you want to load for matched URIs, and click the “Save” button.

-Now when you point your browser to http://domain.com/blog/archive/2012, it will match your new route, and its template will be returned.
+Now when you point your browser to http://example.com/blog/archive/2012, it will match your new route, and its template will be returned.
 In that template, whatever matched the “year” token even be available to it, as a ``year`` variable, so you can easily pass it off to ``craft.entries``:

 .. code-block:: html